23-Page Dental CPA WordPress Build in 165 Days — White-Label Delivery for a US Marketing Agency

 The Brief

-A US marketing agency retained by Ascend Dental CPAs — a Jacksonville Beach CPA and financial advisory firm serving dental practices — handed us a Google Sheets workbook with a full URL map, a templates catalogue, a 59-item launch checklist, and a pre-populated Issues Backlog.
-The build ran on their WP Engine environment; the page builder was Elementor; forms ran through Gravity Forms.
+A US marketing agency retained by Ascend Dental CPAs — a Jacksonville Beach CPA and financial advisory firm serving dental practices — handed us a Google Sheets workbook with a full URL map, a templates catalogue, a 49-item launch checklist, and a pre-populated Issues Backlog.
+We worked inside their WP Engine environment, with Elementor as the page builder and Gravity Forms handling form submissions.

 The ask was staged.
 First, build out the firm’s existing site structure — 23 URLs across 6 standard templates — on the agency’s WP Engine staging environment.
 Then, mid-build, the agency relayed a client directive: pivot the design and content architecture to match a different reference site entirely (BeachCPA Firm), add blog posts and additional pages from agency-provided content, and finally execute a site-wide brand replacement from “Ascend Dental CPA” to “SBDP” across every page, menu, and Elementor data layer.
 Throughout, remain outside the end-client-facing loop; surface ambiguity back to the agency; do not improvise design, content, or CTA decisions.

 Risk Context.
 On a white-label build for a professional-services firm, the client’s direction can change after the first pass is already on staging.
 The risk is not whether the dev team can replicate a new reference site; it is whether they can absorb a full reference-site pivot — copying a different firm’s layout and content architecture — and then execute a systematic brand sanitization from one identity to another, tracing every instance of the former brand name through pages, menus, Elementor data, and footer copy so that no remnant surfaces after handoff.
-That is not rework; it is delivery discipline on a scope that evolved in flight.
+That is not rework; it is finishing a scope that changed mid-flight without leaving loose ends.
 Nor was the workbook a complete map — its Template column was empty for every sitemap row, so template selection had to be inferred from URL structure and page type rather than a pre-assigned mapping.

 How We Did It

 1. Six templates, 23 pages, one build pipeline.
 Ascend Dental CPAs’s pages spread across the agency’s template library: Homepage, About Us / Core Values, Service Page (the heaviest — 9 service pages under What We Do), Team Member Bio (5 partner and staff pages), Blog (lander + post template), and a Default fallback for supporting pages.
-Each page was built on its assigned template from the sitemap row; no page was hand-rolled outside the template system.
+Every page took the template its sitemap row assigned it, and none was hand-built outside that template system.

 3. Mid-build reference-site pivot absorbed without corrupting the underlying structure.
 Late in the engagement, the agency directed a switch to BeachCPA Firm as the new design and content reference.
 The task involved replicating the reference homepage layout, adding blog posts and pages from agency-provided Google Drive content, and wiring new navigation without breaking the existing URL architecture.
 We preserved the sitemap’s URL structure while overlaying the new reference design, so that redirects, internal links, and checklist items remained valid through the pivot.